cerebroapp/cerebro/README.md

 > In some computers you might need run these commands with elevated privileges (sudo). `sudo ./<path to the executable>` or `sudo dpkg -i <path to the executable>`

+## Contributing

+PRs are welcome!
+You can get a general idea of how Cerebro works by reading the [developer guide](/docs/cerebro-developers.md).

 ## License

 MIT © [Cerebro App](https://github.com/cerebroapp/cerebro/blob/master/LICENSE)